Sonia-96/MyStudyNotes/C++/C++Notes.md

-# 15 Classes and Objectes
+# 15 Classes & Objectes

 ## Classes

-A class is similar to a struct but with one minor difference: everything in a `struct` is public by default, while everything in a `class` is private by default.
+A class is similar to a struct but has one minor difference: everything in a `struct` is public by default, while everything in a `class` is private by default.

 ### Access modifiers